 To cut the chicken with a Close 'N Cut, I put the chicken sideways and press down on the top.
 Then, I take a knife and slice.
 To cut the chicken with only a knife, I recommend started at the thick end and slicing to the thinner end.

 Once the chicken is cut, mix your flour and spices.
 Instead of dredging the chicken through the flour as is customary, spoon the flour onto the chicken and rub it in.
 You only want a light coating of flour on each side of the the chicken.
 We are doing that because the remaining flour will be used to coat the mushrooms and, even though we are cooking the mushrooms to a safe temperature to kill any salmonella, I figured this way works just as well and won't freak anyone out.

 Once the butter and oil are sizzling, add the chicken breasts.
 Sauté them for 2 minutes on each side.
-Then remove and place them in the 8' Fat Daddio pan or equivalent pan and set aside.
+Then remove and place them in the (affiliate link)8' Fat Daddio pan or equivalent pan and set aside.